FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 • No drafting, power-ups, etc.

-• Workouts and training plans library is narrow
+• The workouts and training plans library is very limited

 • Possible compatibility issues with ‘older’ operating systems